 Why is this medication prescribed?

 Lurasidone is used to treat the symptoms of schizophrenia (a mental illness that causes disturbed or unusual thinking, loss of interest in life, and strong or inappropriate emotions).
+It is also used alone or with other medications to treat depression in people with bipolar disorder (manic-depressive disorder; a disease that causes episodes of depression, episodes of mania, and other abnormal moods).
 Lurasidone is in a class of medications called atypical antipsychotics.
 It works by changing the activity of certain natural substances in the brain.

 How should this medicine be used?

 Lurasidone comes as a tablet to take by mouth.
 It is usually taken with a meal (at least 350 calories) once a day.
 Take lurasidone at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lurasidone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Lurasidone controls schizophrenia and depression in people with bipolar disorder but does not cure these conditions.
 It may take several weeks or longer before you feel the full benefit of lurasidone.
 Continue to take lurasidone even if you feel well.
 Do not stop taking lurasidone without talking to your doctor.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to lurasidone, any other medications, or any of the ingredients in lurasidone tablets.
 Ask your pharmacist for a list of the ingredients.